mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 #### <a name="7.3.2" class="anchor"></a> [Recognising depth](#7.3.2)

-Depth in images can be recognised using different methods:
+Depth in images can be recognized using different methods:

 - interposition, view of one object is interrupted by another object (relative depth)
-    - manipulating interposition can produce impossible objects, such as [penrose triangle](https://en.wikipedia.org/wiki/Penrose_triangle) and kanizsa square
+    - manipulating interposition can produce impossible objects, such as [Penrose triangle](https://en.wikipedia.org/wiki/Penrose_triangle)
 - size familiarity, different sizes of same object appear closer or further away
 - texture gradients, uniformly textured surfaces get smaller and closely spaced at distance (tiles, waves)
 - linear perspective, property of parallel lines converging at infinity
     - manipulating perspective can produce unusual perceptions, such as street 3D paintings and [Trompe L'oeil](https://en.wikipedia.org/wiki/Trompe-l%27%C5%93il) art
-- aerial perspective, scattering of light by particles in the athmosphere, where distant objects look less sharp, lower contrast, and lower color saturation
+- aerial perspective, scattering of light by particles in the atmosphere, where distant objects look less sharp, lower contrast, and lower color saturation
 - shading, distribution of light and shadow on objects (usually light comes from above)
 - motion parallax, objects closer than fixation point appear to move opposite to observer, and further away move in same direction (twisting)
 - optic flow, camera moving forward or backward and pattern of stimulation across visual field changes, where points closer to camera move faster